arye97/Footsteps/README.md

 **Email**:  sarahjones@yahoo.com
 **Password**:  123456

+### Sonarqube Analysis (Frontend)
+The Hakinakina program has a frontend code analyser that is executed by Sonarqube and is then published to a server for analysis.
+It is normally run on every build automatically but for manual code analysis do the
+following: To run sonarqube for the front end refer to the "Client (Frontend/GUI)" heading above and follow steps 1-2, after step 2 is complete type the
+Command: 'npm run sonarqube'

 ### Third Party Dependencies
 The Hakinakina program does use some external libraries.
 These are listed below.